Getting a restful night’s sleep is a challenge

 - Lack of sleep is correlated with more aggressive forms of breast cancer, according to a 2012 study of postmenopausal women.
 They found that breast cancer patients who regularly slept fewer hours of sleep tended to have more aggressive forms than women who slept longer.

 But Mrs. Thatcher and Winston Churchill were reputed to survive on much less sleep.
 And both lived to a ripe old age.
+And personally I find that if I have adequate rest, it doesn’t seem to matter (to me) if I am not actually sleeping.
+Ask your doctor for their advice.

 How does cancer affect sleep?